-The district's residential cost schedules are obtained from Moore's Precision Cost Tables and utilize a Floor Stratified Cost Model, which are reviewed and adjusted periodically to reflect the local market.
+The district's residential cost schedules are derived from Wayne Moore's Precision Cost Tables (developed from Craftsman rates a nationally recognized cost estimator) and utilize a Floor Stratified Cost Model, which are reviewed and adjusted periodically to reflect the local market.

 Possible adjustments for factors that may inhibit value are also in table form and are applied uniformly to any properties affected.
+Examples may include cracked slab, termite damage, repairs needed, etc.

-While the District considers all three approaches to value in determining model calibration the cost approach is considered a reliable method of determining market value for the mass appraisal technique.
-Generally, for residential property, the market approach can be a direct and accurate indicator of value and reflects the current economic conditions in the residential real estate market.
-As a result, the market approach, in conjunction with the cost approach, are primarily used to determine appraisal models and calibration to those models.
+The District considers all three approaches to value and recognizes the cost approach as an acceptable approach.
+Generally, for residential property, the district considers the market approach a more viable and accurate indicator and utilizes the market approach, in conjunction with the cost approach, to arrive at a final estimate of market value.